xiaokaizhou/dart-mcp/pkgs/dart_mcp_server/README.md

 This server only supports the STDIO transport mechanism and runs locally on your machine.
 Many of the tools require that your MCP client has `roots` support, and usage of the tools is scoped to only these directories.

+If you are using a client that claims it supports roots but does not actually set them, pass `--force-roots-fallback` which will instead enable tools for managing the roots.

+### Running from the SDK

+For most users, you should just use the `dart mcp-server` command.
+For now you also need to provide `--experimental-mcp-server` in order for the command to succeed.

+### Running a local checkout

 The server entrypoint lives at `bin/main.dart`, and can be ran however you choose, but the easiest way is to run it as a globally activated package.